 - Cosplay/props: this category covers creators and makers who use 3D printing to make cosplay, movie accessories, and props.
 A very popular and active YouTube group with a nice overlap with the 3D printing community.

 Pretty straightforward, because it’s cool to see how global the 3D printing movement has become (although most channels are still from the US).

 For this list, we selected only 3D printing YouTube channels managed by independent creators.
 However, some 3D printing companies run great YouTube channels with instructive videos.
 For example, MatterHackers, a leading US reseller of 3D printers, produces lots of great content, from reviews to tutorials.

 The different types of 3D printing YouTube videos

-In tutorials, 3D printing Youtubers give step-by-step instructions on topics such as how to build a 3D printer in kit, how to improve your 3D printing techniques and many more.
-You can also find 3D printing video tutorials on how to solve general 3D printers problems such as nozzle clogging.
+In tutorials, 3D printing Youtubers give step-by-step instructions on topics such as how to build a 3D printer in kit, how to improve your 3D printing techniques, and many more.
+You can also find 3D printing video tutorials on how to solve general 3D printer problems such as nozzle clogging.

-An unboxing is a video where Youtubers unbox 3D printers, 3D scanners or 3D filaments and share their first impressions with the viewers.
+Unboxing is a video where Youtubers unbox 3D printers, 3D scanners, or 3D filaments and share their first impressions with the viewers.
 3D printers unboxing videos are quite popular and they usually cover every step, from opening the cardboard box to launching the first print.
 These videos are very popular on YouTube (not only for 3D printers!), as they allow viewers to share the thrill of unboxing a brand new machine and also provide unfiltered insights for potential buyers.